 Figures should be camera ready (saved as JPG, TIFF, or EPS files).
 All tables and figures should be included at the end of the submitted manuscript.
 Insert a location note of any tables and figures at the appropriate place in the manuscript (e.g., “Insert Table 1 around here”).

 Authors are required to submit written permission from the original publisher to reprint copyright-protected material, including quoted material of 500 words or more from a single source (journal article or book).

 Submission of a manuscript implies commitment to publish in this journal.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar content.
-Authors in doubt about what constitutes prior publication should consult the editor.
+Authors in doubt about what constitutes prior publication should consult the editors.

 Journal for the Education of the Gifted

-If you or your funder wish your article to be freely available online to nonsubscribers immediately upon publication (gold open access), you can opt for it to be included in SAGE Choice, subject to the payment of a publication fee.
+If you or your funder wish your article to be freely available online to nonsubscribers immediately upon publication (gold open access), you can opt for it to be included in Sage Choice, subject to the payment of a publication fee.
 The manuscript submission and peer review procedure is unchanged.
-On acceptance of your article, you will be asked to let SAGE know directly if you are choosing SAGE Choice.
-To check journal eligibility and the publication fee, please visit SAGE Choice.
-For more information on open access options and compliance at SAGE, including self/author archiving deposits (green open access) visit SAGE Publishing Policies on our Journal Author Gateway.
+Upon acceptance of your article, you will be asked to let Sage know directly if you are choosing Sage Choice.
+To check journal eligibility and the publication fee, please visit Sage Choice.
+For more information on open access options and compliance at Sage, including self/author archiving deposits (green open access), visit Sage Publishing Policies on our Journal Author Gateway.

-For more information, please refer to the SAGE Manuscript Submission Guidelines.
+For more information, please refer to the Sage Manuscript Submission Guidelines.